myaa2913/create_gd_db/README.md

-This file details the structure of the Glassdoor sql database.
+###### This file details the structure of the Glassdoor sql database.

+1. run preprocess_csv.py to remove problematic characters (ex. line breaks) from the csv file.

+2. run create_db.sql.
+..1. uploads the columns I need to a placeholder sql table (raw) ..2.

-Cleaning notes: there are a few reviewId==-1 that need to be removed, as well as some duplicates reviewIds
+######Cleaning notes: there are a few reviewId==-1 that need to be removed, as well as some duplicates reviewIds

 ..* reviewProCon
 reviewId numeric,